Our Favourite Camps - Iconic

 This colonial hotel is very aptly referred to as the Grand Old Dame of Victoria Falls.
 Take a step back in time and enjoy the old-world charm of cool white buildings, high polished floors, quiet hallways and rolling lawns.
 Take high tea on the terrace for clear views across to the Victoria Falls Bridge and the spray of the falls beyond.

-Hwange - Little Makalolo
+Hwange National Park - Little Makololo

 5 meerkat rating